georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

-To begin, let's calculate and plot the minimum, maximum, and mean inflamation across patients for each day:
+To begin, let's calculate and plot the minimum, maximum, and mean inflammation across patients for each day:

 ~~~
-# use apply to calculate min, max, and mean inflammation for each day
-# and save them to variables
+# use apply to calculate min, max, and mean inflammation for each day and save them to variables
 avg_day_inflam <- apply(inflam1, 2, mean)
 max_day_inflam <- apply(inflam1, 2, max)
 min_day_inflam <- apply(inflam1, 2, min)

-# ------------------------------------------------------------------------
+# ------------------------------------------
-# Plot min, max, and mean on the same chart (using different line colors)
+# Plot min, max, and mean on the same chart
+# (using different line colors)

-# First we need to grab the overall maximum and minimum values in our data
+# First we need to grab the overall maximum
-# set to be sure we make the plot window big enough
+# and minimum values in our data set to be
+# sure we make the plot window big enough
 y_min <- min(inflam1)
 y_max <- max(inflam1)

-# first initiat the plot with "min" data
+# first initiate the plot with "min" data
 plot(min_day_inflam, # plot minimum first
-     type = "l", col = "blue", # plot the minimum in blue
+     type = "l", col = "blue", # plot the minimum as blue lines
      xlab = "Day", ylab = "Inflammation", # axis labels
      ylim = c(y_min, y_max)) # define plot limits

-# use the lines() funciton to add max and mean to the current plot
+# use the lines() function to add max and mean to the current plot
-lines(avg_day_inflam, # plot mean second
+lines(avg_day_inflam,
-      col = "black") # draw mean in black
+      col = "black")
-lines(max_day_inflam, # plot maximum second
+lines(max_day_inflam,
-      col = "red") # draw maximum in red
+      col = "red")

 # add a legend
-legend(x = "topright", # place the legend in the empty space in the upper right corner
+legend(x = "topright", # location on chart
-       lty = 1, # this tells R to make lines, rather than symbols
+       lty = 1, # this tells R to make lines
-       legend = c("Maximum", "Mean", "Minimum"), # order the labels
+       legend = c("Maximum", "Mean", "Minimum"), # define/order the labels
-       col = c("red","black","blue")) # define the colors in the label order
+       col = c("red","black","blue")) # define/order the colors
 ~~~
 {: .language-r}